Last Updated: September 26, 2025

 Take clear photos and videos of the items as they are being packed.
 If a buyer disputes the quantity or claims an item was missing, this documentation serves as valuable evidence to support your case.

-- Consider Using Amazon Fulfillment (FBA)
+- Consider Using FBA

 Amazon Fulfillment handles packing, shipping, and customer service on your behalf.
 By outsourcing logistics to Amazon, you minimize the risk of errors or fraud while ensuring that disputes are handled by Amazon’s customer service team, reducing stress on your end.